 Voluntary Separation- Faculty

-Teaching faculty members requesting to terminate employment with the college must submit a letter of resignation to the president by March 2 of that academic year.
+Teaching faculty members requesting to terminate employment with the college must complete the FT Faculty Resignation Form by March 2 of that academic year.

 Involuntary Termination - Faculty